jhlywa/fcg_harvester/README.md

 FICS Chess Game Harvester
 =========================

-This script connects to the Free Integer Chess Server (freechess.org) and downloads games as they complete.
+This script connects to the Free Internet Chess Server (freechess.org) and downloads games as they complete.
 All games are output in Portable Game Notation format (http://en.wikipedia.org/wiki/Pgn).
 Games will be output to stdout if called without a filename argument.